coreos/docs/os/trusted-computing-hardware-requirements.md

 The contents of the `id` file vary for supported version 1.2 TPMs.
 It is simplest to check that the file does *not* contain the known string for unsupported version 2.0 TPMs, `MSFT0101`.
 Almost any other non-zero, non-error output from reading the `id` file indicates a supported version 1.2 TPM.

-Support for version 2.0 TPMs identified with the `MSFT0101` string will be added in a future CoreOS release.
+Support for version 2.0 TPMs identified with the `MSFT0101` string will be added in a future Container Linux release.

 ## 3. Check TPM is enabled and active